lemonCMS/react-miniverse/README.md

 ```

-# Done
+## Done
 You are all setup.
+As you can see it is easy to retrieve data and stay up to date.
 There is much more to it so please take a look at the sourcecode.

-#Contributing
+## Contributing
 Please do, merge request are welcome.

-- Update Readme
+- Update Readme add APi docs
 - Create tests